 And of course, now we see this here with Giuliani.

-And in this case, obviously Rudy Giuliani.
+And in this case, obviously, Rudy Giuliani.

-And here's the thing the juicy allegation presented as absolute facts, always gets 100 times the coverage as the exoneration.
+The juicy allegation presented as absolute fact always gets 100 times the coverage as the exoneration.

-It's rhetorical Tuesday.
+It's Rhetorical Tuesday.

 You don't have to answer that, John.

-Uh okay, I won't answer.
+Okay, I won't answer.

-I won't I won't take the bait.
+I won't take the bait.

-But but it's but it's so typical.
+But it's so typical.

 So, you know, you better have some pretty consistent rules across the board.